MDR Services

 A systematic process of evaluating the potential risks that may be involved in an activity or undertaking.

-Attackers use rooting as a means to better understand how your app executes, to modify your app’s behavior while it runs or to steal sensitive data.
+Attackers use rooting as a means to better understand how your app executes, to modify your app’s behaviour while it runs or to steal sensitive data.

 A type of malicious software that when installed without authorisation, can conceal its presence and gain administrative control of a computer system.